LionWeb-io/lionweb-typescript/packages/io-lionweb-mps-specific/README.md

 ](https://www.npmjs.com/package/@lionweb/io-lionweb-mps-specific)

 This NPM package contains an implementation of the `io.lionweb.mps.specific` language.
-The MPS implementation of that language is part of the `lionweb-mps` plug-in.
+The MPS implementation of that language is part of [the `lionweb-mps` plug-in](https://github.com/LionWeb-io/lionweb-mps/tree/mps2021.3).
-It's used to export MPS-specific language (structure) metadata as part of LionWeb language exports from MPS (in the LionCore M3 format).
+The annotations in this language are used to export MPS-specific language (structure) metadata as part of LionWeb language exports from MPS (in the LionCore M3 format).
 More specifically, this pertains to metadata like the *alias*, *short description*, *documentation*, etc., of a language concept.

 It can be added to a TypeScript codebase as follows: